 The Talismen formed in 2015 in Montgomery, Alabama.
 These talented musicians have been learning and growing as they entertain audiences all over the Southeast.
-With a combination of energy and sophistication beyond their years, The Talismen put on a show containing soulful and funk-filled originals along with some music of their favorite artists like Widespread Panic, Phish, The Dirty Guv'nahs, Dave Matthews Band and moe.
+With a combination of energy and sophistication beyond their years, The Talismen put on a show containing soulful and funk-filled originals along with some music of their favorite artists from across the jam / rock / funk spectrum.
 The band continues to expand their catalog of fan favorites and originals entertaining audiences throughout the South.
 Come see a show by The Talismen and participate in their ever-evolving live experience.

 Jack Anderson - Bass/Vocals

 Jack Bennett - Guitar

 George Norrell - Drums

 "Perhaps the biggest surprise of the weekend came from The Talismen, the youngest band to ever hit the stage at CukoRakko.
 The Montgomery-natives are scattered across three different colleges, but you would never know it.
 The original plan was for two thirty-minute pop-up sets under the pavilion, between sets on the main stage.
 It didn't take long to decide that these guys deserved an additional late-night set.
 Word quickly spread across the festival grounds, and the band took full advantage of the opportunity.